-Each quarter the FHA releases up-to-date data on the change in home prices for all markets across the U.S. The most recent FHA 2019 Q3 House Price Index report for the San Antonio-New Braunfels MSA shows:
+Each month Freddie Mac releases up-to-date data on the change in home prices for all markets across the U.S. The most recent Freddie Mac House Price Index (FMHPI) report for the San Antonio-New Braunfels, TX MSA shows:

 The Housing Affordability Index (HAI) report published by the National Association of Realtors (NAR) rates each market in the U.S. compared to a baseline HAI of 100.

 In markets where housing is unaffordable, the index may be near 100 or even less than 100.
 On the flip side, the higher a HAI is above 100, the more affordable a market is to purchase a home.
 When compiling the affordability index scores, the NAR looks at the median price of a single-family resale home and compares that cost to the median family income in the market.

 Based on the NAR’s latest report, the HAI for the San Antonio-New Braunfels MSA was 154.9 in 2018, the most recent year available.
 This means that the families in the market buying a home have a little more than 1.5X the median income needed to purchase a median priced, single-family resale home in the San Antonio metro area.

 San Antonio is the place to be inspired, curious, hungry, and adventurous.
 The city is home to The Alamo, the San Antonio River Walk meanders through five miles of Downtown San Antonio, and SeaWorld and Six Flags Fiesta Texas are just a short car drive north of the city.

 - Forbes ranks San Antonio 44th in the nation for job growth, the 48th best place for business and careers, and 55th for the cost of doing business.